Logo

 • Future medical expenses — If your accident has left you suffering from injuries requiring long-term care or therapy, you may be entitled to compensation for your recovery treatment.
 That could include physical therapy, rehabilitation therapy, and even assistive devices, for example, a wheelchair.

-• Loss of income – Many people in serious accidents must take time away from work to recover.
+• Loss of income Many people in serious truck accidents must take time off from work to recover.
 You may be able to be reimbursed for those lost wages.

 • Physical impairment or disfigurement – Permanent scarring, disfigurement, or loss of use of a body part.

-While all truck accidents have their own unique set of circumstances, there is one universal truth, insurers and trucking companies don’t want you to take their money.
-They are for-profit businesses, and, to them, it’s their bottom line that matters, not your health and well-being.
+While all trucking accidents have their own unique set of circumstances, there is one universal truth, insurers and trucking companies don’t want you to take their money.
+They are for-profit businesses, and to them, it’s their bottom line that matters, not your health and well-being.

 Need a Dallas area truck accident attorney?
 Schedule your FREE consultation today